Postal Accountability and Enhancement Act

-The Postal Accountability and Enhancement Act (PAEA) is a United States federal statute enacted by the 109th United States Congress and signed into law by President George W. Bush on December 20, 2006.
+The Postal Accountability and Enhancement Act (PAEA) or the Postal Act of 2006 is a United States federal statute enacted by the 109th United States Congress and signed into law by President George W. Bush on December 20, 2006.
+It was meant to overhaul the United States Postal Service (USPS) after a financial crisis affected the Service in 2001.
+It was the first major overhaul of the USPS since the Service became an independent agency in 1970.